-Many medical students believe they will go to school, complete their residency, and then work until they are able to retire.
-However, if you become disabled, you may be unable to earn the income you were originally planning and since a physician’s career and income are dependent on their ability to provide a specialized service and perform specific duties, many insurance consultants believe that disability insurance is important coverage to have.
+Many medical students believe they will go to school, complete their residency, and then work until they can retire.
+However, if you become disabled, you may be unable to earn the income you were originally planning, and since a physician’s career and income are dependent on their ability to provide a specialized service and perform specific duties, many insurance consultants believe that disability insurance is important coverage to have.

-If you become disabled and are unable to work, you will likely still have monthly financial obligations such as rent or mortgage payments, car payments, credit card expenses, student loan debt, child care costs, utilities, or a host of other financial obligations.
-These expenses will not just disappear, so it’s essential to protect yourself, with the proper insurance, so that you will be able to continue paying your bills.
+If you become disabled and are unable to work, you will likely still have monthly financial obligations.
+These expenses will not just disappear, so it’s essential to protect yourself with the proper insurance so that you will be able to continue paying your bills.

 Short- vs. Long-term Disability Insurance

 Short-term disability (STD) insurance is often provided by employers.
 Sometimes an employer will provide a base STD benefit and give the employee the option to pay for additional coverage.
 If STD insurance isn’t part of a benefits package, an employer may give the option to purchase STD coverage through payroll deduction.
 STD insurance provides coverage after a policy holder is unable to work and normally ends after a specified period.
 It can cover expenses for the short-term so that the policy holder won’t have to use their savings; however, it will not cover all lost wages.
-If an employee uses the coverage provided by the employer, then the replaced income will be taxable.
+If the coverage is used, then the replaced income will be taxable.

-Some employers provide group long-term disability (GLTD) insurance without any cost to the employee, and coverage often starts when STD insurance ends.
+Some employers provide group long-term disability (GLTD) insurance with no cost to the employee, and coverage often starts when STD insurance ends.
 Long-term disability (LTD) insurance could cover an employee until they reach retirement age.
-If GLTD premium amounts are not added as taxable income then any benefits received would be taxable.
-However, if you purchase and use your own individual policy, benefits would be tax-free and between the combined GLTD and individual LTD, you would likely cover most of your net salary.
+If GLTD premium amounts are not added as taxable income, then any benefits received would be taxable.
+However, if you purchase and use your own individual policy, benefits would be tax-free, and between the combined GLTD and individual LTD, you would likely cover most of your net salary.

 What’s Considered a Disability?